 Membership and Day Ticket Information

 We are a British Columbia Snowmobile Federation (BCSF) member club.
 When you join our association, you automatically become a member of the BCSF.
 This province-wide organization is dedicated to snowmobile safety, the growth of the sport, protection of the environment, and securing access to public lands for all users.
 A portion of each annual membership sold is forwarded to the BCSF to help support these provincial initiatives and programs.
-The remainder of your membership dollars stay right here in the Fernie Snowmobile Community to help offset costs associated with providing grooming, cabins, parking, insurance, events, signage, wages and other infrastructure to the public.
+The remainder of your membership dollars stays right here in the Fernie Snowmobile Community to help offset costs associated with providing grooming, cabins, parking, insurance, events, signage, wages, and other infrastructure to the public.
+If you are joining more than one BCSF snowmobile club this season you are entitled to a discount on your membership rate at any additional BCSF clubs – please send an email to firstname.lastname@example.org or contact the BCSF and we would be happy to assist with manual processing of your memberships and discounts.

-Memberships can be purchased online here .
+Memberships can be purchased ONLINE HERE.
 Each membership must be purchased separately (primary, secondary, youth, senior) under a different email address.
-Please remember to upload a photo which will be imported to your membership card.
+Please contact us if your children do not have their own email addresses and we would be happy to provide further instructions.
+Remember to upload a photo to the ‘Basic Info’ section which will be ported into to your membership card.
 Cards can be printed or saved to your mobile device by clicking your name in the upper right-hand corner and toggling down to ‘membership card’.
-The first time you present your card at the trailhead for the season, staff will issue you with your membership decal.

 Who authorizes BC snowmobile clubs to collect trail fees?

 The Provincial Government.
 Trail fees are charged under authorization Part 5 of the Forest Recreation Regulation under the Forest and Range Practices Act (FRPA).
-According to the regulation, fees are collected on a cost recovery basis by Recreation Sites and Trails BC (RSTBC) partnership agreement holders.
-Fees are not collected by government and are solely managed by partner snowmobile clubs in order to provide services (chiefly grooming, parking, signage, summer maintenance and warming shelter upkeep).
-The fees are not for accessing crown lands but are used by snowmobile clubs to recover costs associated with operating the trail network.
+According to the regulation, fees are collected on a cost-recovery basis by Recreation Sites and Trails BC (RSTBC) partnership agreement holders.
+Fees are not collected by the government and are solely managed by partner snowmobile clubs in order to provide services (chiefly grooming, parking, signage, summer maintenance, and warming shelter upkeep).
+The fees are not for accessing crown lands but are used by snowmobile clubs to recover costs associated with operating the trail network and services used by sledders and other trail users.

 What is the money used for?